uwePhillPhelps/IAP-2024/Tutorials/Part 1/1 - Familiarisation.md

 Your homework task for this week is to program in your own choice of music, using what we have learnt in this session, or: Complete the Mario theme exercise.

-Feel free to send your creation to sam, who shall pick one to play in next weeks lecture!

 ## Finishing Up

 Make sure that you have saved your work to codeBook and taken a backup of your iap folder.